 New Zealand weather can change rapidly, so any experience of our wonderful outdoors requires you to be prepared for four seasons in one day.
-Bring a warm layer of wool or polar fleece and a light rain jacket to ensure your comfort.
-The Coastal Track is well formed and mostly shaded by native forest.
-The track comes down onto golden-sand beaches fringed by lush native forest and protected azure waters - ideal for swimming.
+Bring a warm layer of wool or polar fleece and a rain jacket to ensure your comfort.

 Not recommended: Cotton clothing (especially denim).
 It is very heavy and cold if it gets wet, and takes a long time to dry.
 Thermal, quick-dry fabrics are best eg. Polypropylene, polar fleece, wool.

 For kayaking, we provide a spray jacket and buoyancy vest that will keep you warm on most days when paddling.
 Bring a spare set of clothing and warm layer to be stored in the kayak so you can change into dry gear if necessary.
-Always bring some shoes you can walk in, in case weather causes you to land on a beach where some walking might be necessary.
+Always bring some walking shoes in case weather causes you to land on a beach where walking might be necessary.

 Abel Tasman National Park enjoys the highest number of sunshine hours in the country.
 Our clear skies, with no pollution result in a very high risk of sunburn, even on a cloudy day.
 Bring sunglasses, hat and sunscreen.

 We recommend cool, light, comfortable footwear.
-Not recommended: any shoes with no heel attachment, eg. jandals, flip flops, scuffs, slides etc. Click here for more information on suitable footwear (Note this is a PDF file).
+Not recommended: any shoes with no heel attachment, eg. jandals, flip flops, scuffs, slides etc. Click here for Recommended Footwear (Note this is a PDF file).

 For walking: Light, comfortable walking shoes are suitable to walk the track.
 If you have hiking boots, wear them if you prefer but they are not necessary.
 Depending on tides and conditions, you can usually keep your feet dry.
 On rare occasions, you might have to remove your shoes and roll up long trousers when you are embarking or disembarking from our boats.
 Please wear suitable clothing and footwear to allow for this.
 There will be time to rinse feet and put shoes back on when necessary.

 Bring your own or borrow one of our 30 litre day packs.
 Please use a plastic liner inside the day pack to ensure your day requirements stay dry.
-(Kayakers only: the day pack will be stored in watertight holds in the kayaks.
-For important items, such as cameras and spare clothes, we will supply a special watertight "dry-bag").
+(Kayakers only: your day pack will be stored in a hold in the kayak.
+For important items, such as cameras and spare clothes, we supply a special watertight "dry-bag").

 Please Note: We cannot guarantee to keep camera or electronic equipment dry.

-- Any essential personal medication must be carried with you each day
+- Essential personal medication must be carried with you each day

 - Sandshoes, water socks or sports sandals for tidal crossings (they will get wet).
 Jandals (flip-flops, scuffs, thongs etc.) are NOT suitable.
 Click here for more information on suitable footwear for estuary crossings (Note this is a PDF file)